IainNZ/ORSoftwareTools2014/Modelling/README.md

 ## Installation Instructions

 ### Install Gurobi 5.6.0
 If you have an older version of Gurobi on your computer, that should be fine.
 None of the features we will be using require the latest version.
-Otherwise,
+We will be using the 64bit version of Julia, so make sure that you have the 64 bit version of Gurobi intalled.
+If you need a new version:

 1. Go to www.gurobi.com
 2. Create an account, and request an academic license.